 1. Appoint a legal representative:

-Appoint a legal representative in India to assist in obtaining an FPI license under SEBI regulations which includes making an application in the prescribed format and complete necessary documentation.
+Appoint a legal representative in India to assist in obtaining an FPI license under SEBI regulations.
+The process involves making an application in the prescribed format and complete necessary documentation.
 The role of legal representative can be played by any financial institution authorized by the Reserve Bank of India.
 Even reputed law firms can assist in the process.

 2. Appoint a Tax advisor:

 A tax advisor will help comply with all tax obligations that will arise from the activities of an FPI in India.
-This will include maintaining records, issuance of certificates for repatriation of funds out of India, annual tax compliances, and representation before tax authorities.
+The advisor’s duties include maintaining records, issuance of certificates for repatriation of funds out of India, annual tax compliances, and representation before tax authorities.

 3. Appoint a Domestic Custodian